Check Status of Trail

 The planned 41-mile Millennium Trail is a vital trail corridor designed to connect central, western and northern Lake County.
 When tied with neighboring Lake County trails, such as the Fort Hill Trail, North Shore Path, Des Plaines River Trail, and the McClory Trail, it becomes part of a spectacular system linking residential areas to parks, forest preserves, schools, and business districts.

-Today, nearly 31 miles of the Millennium Trail are open to hikers, bicyclists and cross-country skiers.
-A 9.25-mile section from Lakewood north to Singing Hills is also open to equestrians.
+Today, 31 miles of the Millennium Trail are open to hikers, bicyclists and cross-country skiers.
+An 11-mile section from Lakewood north to Singing Hills is also open to equestrians.

 The trail surface alternates from gravel to paved along various completed sections of the trail.

-Horseback riding is permitted only along a 9.25-mile section of gravel trail from Lakewood north to the horse trailer parking area at Singing Hills Forest Preserve in Volo.
+Horseback riding is permitted only along an 11-mile section of gravel trail from Lakewood north to the horse trailer parking area at Singing Hills Forest Preserve in Volo.
 From here, the trail surface changes from gravel to paved, and horses are not permitted on the paved section.

 Elsewhere, new trail sections are being engineered and constructed, and final routes are being identified to complete the trail.